Editing SERVICES

 Communication

-You will be sending your editor your ‘baby’.
-Your piece of writing is your prized possession in which you are deeply invested.
-As such, being able to work well together and communicate easily are important factors in your project’s success.
+You will be sending your editor your ‘baby’, your prized possession in which you are deeply invested.
+Being able to work well together and communicate easily are important factors in your project’s success.
 Your editor needs to understand your goals and vision and be able to support you.
 Invest time to get to know your editor, working style, expectations and how well you can collaborate.
-Clarity on fees, communication methods, workflow and deadlines is essential.
+It is important to be clear about your editor’s fees, approach, and work processes.

 Timeframe